So, I took a class. I mean that’s where it starts right? That’s where you take action, show up and learn how to do something.

 - It’s important to find a good teacher, resources or training to find early success.

-- Personalizing pieces makes whatever you make more meaningful.
+- Personalizing pieces suddenly turn whatever you make more meaningful.
 I was constantly reminded of what a great sister and mom I have as I was creating their key chains.

 - Wine makes learning fun!